dmitrygunyashov/cryptopay-api/README.md

 ## Formats and required HTTP request headers

 The API will answer with JSON or empty responses.
-It expects parameters to be either passed in JSON with the correct `Content-Type: application/json` being set
+It expects parameters to be passed in JSON with the correct `Content-Type: application/json` being set

 ## Rate-limiting